Why this is happening

 New York runs the largest U.S. commercial property market by total value.
 Per the NYC Department of Finance FY27 tentative assessment roll, the total market value of all New York City properties is $1.659 trillion, a 5.4 percent increase from Fiscal Year 2026 — NYC office buildings alone reached nearly $205 billion in FY 2025 per the State Comptroller.
 The five boroughs hold 27,000+ cooperatives and condominiums, 700+ hotels, hundreds of healthcare facilities, and the densest commercial real estate concentration in the country.
 Long Island and Westchester add suburban commercial corridors.
 Upstate manufacturing centers — Buffalo, Rochester, Syracuse, Albany — add industrial property exposure.
 All of it sits on policies the carriers treat as floors, not ceilings, when claims come in.

-New York law gives commercial policyholders the most powerful consequential-damages framework in the country.
+New York law gives commercial policyholders a powerful consequential-damages framework.
 The N.Y.
 Court of Appeals in Bi-Economy Market, Inc. v.
 Harleysville Ins.
 Co., 10 N.Y.3d 187 (2008) — itself a commercial property fire and Business Interruption case — held that consequential damages for the collapse of the business were recoverable because the very purpose of business interruption coverage would have made the insurer aware that if it breached its obligations, it would have to respond in damages to the insured for the loss of its business as a result of the breach.
 The companion case Panasia Estates, Inc. v.
 Hudson Ins.
 Co., 886 N.E.2d 135 (N.Y.
 2008) extended the framework to builders’ risk and commercial real estate losses.
-New York Insurance Law § 2601 and DFS 11 NYCRR Part 216 (Regulation 64) set the unfair claim-handling standards regulators enforce; NY GBL § 349 provides a separate consumer-protection cause of action with treble damages and attorneys’ fees where the insurer’s conduct is consumer-oriented.
+New York Insurance Law § 2601 and DFS 11 NYCRR Part 216 (Regulation 64) set the unfair claim-handling standards regulators enforce; in the narrower cases where an insurer’s conduct is consumer-oriented, NY GBL § 349 may add a further remedy, though it is limited and rarely reaches commercial coverage disputes.
 And there is one deadline every NY commercial policyholder needs to know: NY Insurance Law § 3404 — the Standard Fire Policy — requires suit commenced within twenty-four months next after inception of the loss; courts strictly enforce.
 NY Supreme Court Commercial Division hears commercial cases above the $500,000 threshold (NYCRR 202.70(a)).
 Note that 202.70(c)(2) excludes declaratory-judgment actions on insurance coverage for personal injury or property damage from the Commercial Division — a venue-strategy nuance we manage from the start of every file.